gros-antoine/CubeSolver/README.md

 ## How does our algorithm work ?

 Our first idea was to solve the cube as it's done in blind speedcubing because we wouldn't have to code movements to change the representation of the cube in the code.
 We only needed a representation of the scrambled cube and we could solve it.
 We coded this with the basic Pochmann method but it was very slow (~ 300 moves to solve the cube), so we started searching for faster blind methods.
 We learned about the [Beyer-Hardwick method](https://www.speedsolving.com/wiki/index.php/Beyer-Hardwick_Method) to solve the edges.
 It was really fast, so we decided to use it.
 Then Lucas had the brilliant idea that we have an advantage over blind speedsolvers: we can modify the representation of the cube in our 'head'(program).
-So we needed the fastest way to solve corners, he then had another brilliant idea, solving the corner of a 3x3x3 cube is like solving a 2x2x2 cube!
+So we needed the fastest way to solve corners, he then had another brilliant idea, solving corners of a 3x3x3 cube is like solving a 2x2x2 cube!
 So we choosed to use the [Ortega method](https://www.speedsolving.com/wiki/index.php/Ortega_Method) to solve corners.
 That's the main idea of our algorithm, here is some more in depth explanation.

 ### First part: solving corners